 Ranging in price from €1500 to €3500 (and even less on the gray market,) the square-shaped members of the collection looked like they were 2-3 times more expensive.
-Too bad, Edox didn’t dare to bring to market a solid-gold version of the Chrono V model: a limited-edition model would be a hit among the aficionados.
+Too bad, Edox didn’t dare to bring to market a solid-gold version of the Chrono V model: a limited-edition model could be a hit among the aficionados.

-What a waste!
+What a waste of potential!

 However, if you don’t plan to use the watch on your yacht, and do not live in Spain or Chile, these problems would possibly never bother you at all.

-The third problem is its size.
 With its 48 mm case made of stainless steel with black and gold-colored PVD coating, the ref.
-01201-357RN-NIR stays on the larger side of the automatic chronographs world and will possibly be too big for guys with thin wrists and delicate palms.
-However, if you do spend some time in a gym, the generous size of the case will not be a problem.
-It will fit just fine.
+01201-357RN-NIR stays on the *ahem* larger side of the automatic chronographs world.
+It will possibly be too big even for athletic guys.
+I mean, the width of one’s wrist is one of precious few body parts that doesn’t grow regardless of how much you bench.

-When it comes to the hardware, there is nothing revolutionary about this chronograph.
 Edox says that the Grand Ocean Chrono I is powered by the Edox 012 movement, which is based on a relatively new ETA Valgranges A07.211 mechanism.
 Created to satisfy the demand for larger watches, the mechanism is 36.60 mm in diameter and 7.90 mm in height, which makes it larger than most automatic watches of the past.

-A natural-born chronograph caliber, the movement comes with two push-pieces, an Etachron regulator system, and offers a standard tri-compax layout of its sub-dials with the 12-hour counter staying at 6 o’clock, the 30-minute indicator at 12 o’clock, and a seconds indicator at 9 o’clock.
-There is also a wide date window at 3 o’clock, that balances the overall layout and provides it with a more professional look and feel.
+A natural-born chronograph, the movement has all the usual parts.
+It comes with two push-pieces, an Etachron regulator system, and offers a standard tri-compax layout.
+The 12-hour counter stays at 6 o’clock, the 30-minute indicator is at 12 o’clock, and a seconds indicator is at 9 o’clock.

 Once again, too bad that Edox doesn’t want to make a solid-gold version.
 It would easily rival even the gorgeous, yet much more expensive Ulysse Nardin Maxi Marine Diver chronometer.